RA-Rob/rift/docs/cron-automation.rst

 - **Log Files**: Ensure log files are not world-readable if they contain sensitive information
 - **Script Files**: Ensure cron scripts are not writable by unauthorized users
-- **Lock Files**: Verify lock files are created with proper permissions
+- **Lock Files**: Verify lock files are created with proper permissions in user-writable directory

 Network Security
 ~~~~~~~~~~~~~~~~